Respiratory System Definition

 Diseases of the respiratory tract can arise due to obstruction to the airway, constriction of the passages, or the loss of the extensive surface area of alveoli for gas exchange.
 There could also be difficulties with the capillaries surrounding these alveoli, either due to clots or due to altered cardiac function.
 These illnesses could be chronic conditions or temporary infections.
 They could also simply be minor changes to the breathing pattern, as seen with hiccups.

 The disease is named after the hard nodules that form within the lungs, called tubercles.
-These tubercles can not only erode respiratory tissue, they can attack the blood vessels as well, leading to the patient coughing up blood – a dramatic symptom indicative of an advanced stage of the disease.
-The advent of HIV and AIDS brought tuberculosis to the forefront, with the original tubercles of a resolved infection breaking down and releasing bacteria into the blood stream.
-Immunocompromised individuals, whether infants, the elderly, or those with immune deficiencies, become susceptible to the recurrence of this ailment.
+These tubercles can not only erode respiratory tissue, but they can also attack the blood vessels, leading to the patient coughing up blood.
+This is a dramatic symptom indicative of an advanced stage of the disease.
+The advent of HIV and AIDS brought tuberculosis to the forefront, with the original tubercles of a resolved infection breaking down and releasing bacteria into the bloodstream.
+Immunocompromised individuals, whether infants, the elderly, or those with autoimmune diseases, become susceptible to the recurrence of this ailment.
 Treatment usually involves multiple antibiotics over an extended period of time.
 Caregivers need to be vaccinated.

 Lung cancer is the development of a malignant tumor in the lungs, associated with uncontrolled cell growth within the tissues and the metastasis of these cells to other organs within the body.
 Smoking, especially when begun at an earlier age, is the highest risk factor for developing lung cancer.
 Passive smoking is often equally dangerous.
 In recent history, King George VI died of complications relating to lung cancer, brought on by years of heavy smoking.
 Though tobacco smoking accounts for over 80% of lung cancer cases, any chemical substance that repeatedly irritates the delicate inner linings of the lung can lead to the formation of a tumor.
 These include asbestos, chromium, nickel, radon gas, uranium dust, coal dust.
 The most common organ for the metastasis of lung cancer is the bone.
 Therefore advanced stages of the disease also involve pain in the bones.